-Info: Available in 3 Types of Dog Food, In-Store Only (Kept Frozen); Either in 1.8 Kilogram Bags, or Cases of Eight 1.8kg Bags
+Info: Available in Various Types, In-Store Only (Kept Frozen); Either in 1.8 Kilogram Bags, or Cases of Eight 1.8kg Bags

 Real Food for Real Pets.
 Pet food made from top quality, all natural, freshly frozen ingredients -- without any corn, grain, fillers, hormones, steroids, or preservatives.
 That's what Baldwin Feeds has been producing for dog breeders, dog sledders, kennels, pet store owners, ranchers, and more for over 50 years in their family-owned and operated raw food manufacturing facility in Manitoba.
-Perfectly Raw is now available in store at Aviva.
+Perfectly Raw is now available in store at Aviva (1224 St. James Street in Winnipeg).

 Raw food can provide many benefits compared to conventional pet foods, including improved digestion (with better stools); better coats, with less shedding, dander, and smell; healthier skin, teeth, and gums (and better breath!); stronger immune systems, with fewer infections; and better weight management.